rekalogika/domain-event-src/packages/domain-event/README.md

 Some problems might tempt you to inject a service into your entity.
 With domain events, you can avoid that.
 Your entity can dispatch an event, and you can set up a listener to react to that event.
-The relevant services can then act on your entity, instead of the other way around.
+The relevant services can then correctly act on your entity, instead of the other way around.

 ## Features

 * Works out of the box.
-No configuration is required.
+No configuration is required for basic features.
 * Simple, unopinionated architecture.
 Uses plain event objects, and doesn't require much from your domain entities.
 * Uses standard Symfony's event dispatcher, with the same dispatching semantics